Fair Housing Act

 The purpose of this AI is to provide essential, specific, and detailed information and data to municipal officials and staff, policy makers, housing developers, lenders, and fair housing advocates.
 The AI helps build public support for fair housing efforts.
 This report represents Frisco's efforts in making an objective assessment of the nature and extent of fair housing concerns in the City, and the potential impediments to making fair housing choice available to its residents.

 Fair Housing Assistance

-View helpful information online if you feel that your fair housing rights have been violated.
+View helpful information (PDF) online if you feel that your fair housing rights have been violated.

 What is the Fair Housing Act?

 The Fair Housing Act prohibits discrimination in housing because of: race, religion, color, sex, national origin, disability, or familial status.
 When based on one of the listed categories, examples of prohibited actions include:

 - Refusal to rent or sell housing

 - Setting different terms, conditions, or privileges for the sale or rental of a dwelling.

 - Falsely denying that housing is available for inspection/sale/rental

 It is also illegal for anyone to threaten, coerce, intimidate, or interfere with an individual exercising their fair housing right.
 In mortgage lending, no one may: